ibm-cloud-docs/ContinuousDelivery/troubleshoot_toolchains.md

 * [Enable the root key for the {{site.data.keyword.keymanagementservicefull}} instance](/docs/key-protect?topic=key-protect-disable-keys#enable-root-key) that is associated with your {{site.data.keyword.contdelivery_short}} service, in the region where you want to view the toolchain.

 * [Enable the root key for the {{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} instance](/docs/hs-crypto?topic=hs-crypto-disable-keys#enable-ui) that is associated with your {{site.data.keyword.contdelivery_short}} service, in the region where you want to view the toolchain.

+## When I use Terraform or the API to configure a tool integration, why does the configuration fail with the `Could not find value for secret reference...` error?
+{: #troubleshoot-dangling-secret-ref}
+{: troubleshoot}

+The tool integration is configured with a reference to a secret, but the toolchain cannot find the referenced secret or secret store.

+When you use Terraform or the API to create or update a tool integration, the configuration fails with the `Could not find value for secret reference...` error message.
+{: tsSymptoms}

+Many tool integrations include configuration properties that are classified as secrets.
+When you set these properties in a Terraform resource or API call, you can set them as [secrets references](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secrets_references).
+A secret reference is a specially formatted string that identifies the name and location of a secret in a secret store that is integrated into the toolchain.
+The error indicates that the toolchain cannot find the identified secret.
+This error can occur when one or more of the segments in the secret reference `{vault:...}` string are incorrect.
+The error can also occur when a key of the specified group, name, or field does not exist in the secret store, or the secret store is not integrated into the toolchain.
+{: tsCauses}

+The error message includes the secret reference string that cannot be resolved.
+{: tsResolve}

+* Check that the secret store is integrated as a tool into the toolchain, and that the tool integration is correctly configured.
+If the tool integration is misconfigured, edit the tool integration to correct the error condition, and then save the configuration.
+* Check that the first segment of the `{vault::...}` secret reference matches the name of the secret store tool integration.
+For example, the secret reference `{vault::my-secret-store.my-secret}` expects the toolchain to have a secret store tool integration that is named `my-secret-store`.
+This value is the name of tool integration, *not* the name of the secret store service instance.
+* If the secret is stored in {{site.data.keyword.keymanagementserviceshort}}, check that the second segment of the `{vault::...}` secret reference matches the name of the key that you want to use in the {{site.data.keyword.keymanagementserviceshort}} service instance.
+For example, the secret reference `{vault::my-kms.my-key}` expects to find a key that is named `my-key` in the {{site.data.keyword.keymanagementserviceshort}} service instance.
+This service instance is integrated into the toolchain with a {{site.data.keyword.keymanagementserviceshort}} tool integration that is named `my-kms`.
+* If the secret is stored in {{site.data.keyword.secrets-manager_short}}, check that the second, and third segments of the `{vault::...}` secret reference match the names of the secret group and secret that you want to use in the {{site.data.keyword.secrets-manager_short}} service instance.
+For example, the secret reference `{vault::my-sm.my-group.my-key}` expects to find a secret that is named `my-key` in a secret group that is named `my-group`.
+This secret and secret group are stored within the {{site.data.keyword.secrets-manager_short}} service instance that is integrated into the toolchain by using a {{site.data.keyword.secrets-manager_short}} tool integration that is named `my-sm`.
+* If the secret is stored in HashiCorp Vault, check that the second, and third segments of the `{vault::...}` secret reference match the names of the secret and the secret field in the HashiCorp Vault server.
+For example, the secret reference `{vault::my-hcv.my-secret.my-field}` expects to find a secret that is named `my-secret` in the HashiCorp Vault server, and a field named `my-field` within that secret.
+This server is integrated into the toolchain by using a HashiCorp Vault tool integration that is named `my-hcv`.

+## When I use Terraform or the API to configure a tool integration, why does the configuration fail with the `A problem was encountered while attempting to resolve secret reference...` error?
+{: #troubleshoot-missing-s2s-auth}
+{: troubleshoot}

+The tool integration is configured with a reference to a secret, but the toolchain is not authorized to retrieve the secret from the secret store where the secret resides.

+When you use Terraform or the API to create or update a tool integration, the configuration fails with the `A problem was encountered while attempting to resolve secret reference...` error message.
+{: tsSymptoms}

+Many tool integrations include configuration properties that are classified as secrets.
+When you set these properties in a Terraform resource or API call, you can set them as [secrets references](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secrets_references).
+A secret reference is a specially formatted string that identifies the name and location of a secret in a secret store that is integrated into the toolchain.
+With {{site.data.keyword.cloud_notm}} secret store services such as {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.secrets-manager_short}}, the error indicates that the toolchain can contact the secret store service, but is not authorized to retrieve secrets from the service.
+Typically, this issue occurs because {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) does not have a service-to-service authorization policy that allows the toolchain to read secrets from the service.
+{: tsCauses}

+The error message includes the secret reference string that cannot be resolved.
+{: tsResolve}

+1. Examine the first segment of the `{vault::...}` secret reference.
+This segment is the name of the secret store tool integration in the toolchain.
+For example, the secret reference `{vault::my-kms.my-key}` identifies a secret store tool integration that is named `my-kms`.
+1. Examine the configuration of the secret store tool integration to identify the {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.secrets-manager_short}} service instance that the tool integration represents.
+1. By using IAM, add a service-to-service authorization policy from the toolchain to the {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.secrets-manager_short}} service instance.
+In the authorization policy, the toolchain is the *source* service, and the secret store is the *target* service.
+When you target {{site.data.keyword.keymanagementserviceshort}}, make sure that the policy grants the `Viewer` and `ReaderPlus` roles.
+When you target {{site.data.keyword.secrets-manager_short}}, make sure that the policy grants the `Viewer` and `SecretsReader` roles.

+For more information about service-to-service authorization policies, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).

+For an example of how to configure a service-to-service authorization policy from a toolchain to a secret store service instance with Terraform, see [Specifying secret references with Terraform](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security&interface=terraform#cd_secrets_references_terraform).

+## When I use Terraform or the API to configure a {{site.data.keyword.keymanagementserviceshort}}, {{site.data.keyword.secrets-manager_short}}, or {{site.data.keyword.appconfig_short}} tool integration, why does the configuration fail?
+{: #troubleshoot-missing-service}
+{: troubleshoot}

+The tool integration refers to a {{site.data.keyword.keymanagementserviceshort}}, {{site.data.keyword.secrets-manager_short}}, or {{site.data.keyword.appconfig_short}} service instance that does not exist.

+When you use Terraform or the API to create or update a {{site.data.keyword.keymanagementserviceshort}}, {{site.data.keyword.secrets-manager_short}}, or {{site.data.keyword.appconfig_short}} tool integration, the configuration fails with the `There was a problem with the provided service parameters, please check that they are valid` error message.
+{: tsSymptoms}

+The tool integration is configured with the name or ID of a {{site.data.keyword.keymanagementserviceshort}}, {{site.data.keyword.secrets-manager_short}}, or {{site.data.keyword.appconfig_short}} service instance that cannot be found or accessed.
+If you are using Terraform to manage both the service instance and the tool integration, Terraform might attempt to create, or update the tool integration before it creates the service instance.
+{: tsCauses}

+If you are using Terraform, check your Terraform configuration to make sure that the [`ibm_cd_toolchain_tool_keyprotect`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cd_toolchain_tool_keyprotect){: external}, [`ibm_cd_toolchain_tool_secretsmanager`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cd_toolchain_tool_secretsmanager){: external}, or [`ibm_cd_toolchain_tool_appconfig`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/cd_toolchain_tool_appconfig){: external} tool integration resource depends on the {{site.data.keyword.keymanagementserviceshort}}, {{site.data.keyword.secrets-manager_short}}, or {{site.data.keyword.appconfig_short}} [`ibm_resource_instance`](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/resource_instance){: external} resource that the tool integration represents.
+You can specify this dependency within the tool integration resource by referring to attributes of the service instance resource, or by specifying a `depends_on` meta-argument that refers to the service instance resource.
+You can refer directly to the service instance resource, or indirectly through other intermediate resources.
+By declaring dependencies between resources correctly, you can coerce Terraform into creating, updating, and deleting resources in the correct sequence.
+{: tsResolve}

+For an example of how dependencies work between Terraform resources, see [Specifying secret references with Terraform](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security&interface=terraform#cd_secrets_references_terraform).

+If you are using the API, check the configuration parameters of the {{site.data.keyword.keymanagementserviceshort}}, {{site.data.keyword.secrets-manager_short}}, or {{site.data.keyword.appconfig_short}} tool integration that you are trying to create or update.
+Verify that the name or ID of the service instance that you are trying to integrate is correctly specified within the configuration of the tool integration.